Overview

 - Finish with wave equation questions that mix direct substitution and simple rearrangement.

-- Ask students to explain why a cork on water bobs up and down even though the wave travels across
+- Check whether you can explain why a cork on water bobs up and down even though the wave travels across

 the tank.

-- Use one hinge question that tests whether students know which quantities change when frequency
+- Try one hinge question that tests whether you know which quantities change when frequency

 changes in the same medium.

-- Students often say the material travels with the wave.
-Return to the rope or slinky model and make
+- Saying the material travels with the wave.
+Go back to the rope or slinky model and make

 them describe particle motion separately from wave motion.